Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_08.md

 You will now install the Linux version of the Azure VM Agent on the Ubuntu VM.
 All Linux distributions supports by Azure have integrated the Azure VM Agent into their software repositories, making installation easy in most cases.

-5. In the Azure portal, locate the **UbuntuWAF** VM and **Connect** to the VM using Azure Bastion, with the user name **demouser** and password **demo!pass123**.
+5. In the Azure portal, locate the **UbuntuWAF** VM and **Connect** to the VM using Azure Bastion, with the user name <inject key="SmartHotelHost Admin Username"></inject> and password <inject key="SmartHotelHost Admin Password"></inject>.
 Since this is a Linux VM, Bastion will create an SSH session.
 You may need to enter the credentials again.

 6. In the SSH session, enter the following command: